Hellymaw/ragnarok-red/embedded/apps/ps_test/README.md

 ##### Associations of Models with hardware
 ************************************

-For the nRF52840-PDK board, these are the model associations:
+For the dwm1001-dev board, these are the model associations:

 * LED1 is associated with generic OnOff Server's state which is part of Root element
-* LED2 is associated with Vendor Model which is part of Root element
-* LED3 is associated with generic Level (ROOT) / Light Lightness Actual value
-* LED4 is associated with generic Level (Secondary) / Light CTL Temperature value
-* Button1 and Button2 are associated with gen. OnOff Client or Vendor Model which is part of Root element
+* Button1 is associated with gen. OnOff Client which is part of Root element
-* Button3 and Button4 are associated with gen. Level Client / Light Lightness Client / Light CTL Client which is part of Root element

 States of Servers are bounded as per Bluetooth SIG Mesh Model Specification v1.0